Spotted hyenas in Ethiopia: Attack on humans

 Spotted hyena attacks on humans are underreported.
 During 1960 coup and the Red Terror, hyenas were reported extensively fed on human corpses.
 In El Kere and Bare of south-eastern Ethiopia, 50 people were attacked by hyena in the year 1998/1999, of which of majority of them (35 out of 55) were children.
 In the same year at Fedis, located 30 km from Harari, hyena killed 3 people and injured 3 others.
 In 2000, 4 people were killed by hyena and 11 people killed and more than 40 were wounded in 2005/2006.

 In 2010 to 2012, twelve people were killed which 58.3% were children below the age of twelve.
 50% were killed where they go to toilet during evening whereas the rest of them were killed during outdoor sleep in some villages.
 Overall, 98% attacks are occurring at night.
 Furthermore, between 2011 and 2012, 24 people were also killed at nighttime and in dangerous situation.

 Urban hyenas

 In Addis Ababa, there are estimated thousand hyenas which scavengers rubbish tips and feral dogs and cats.
 There are also reports of attacks on homeless people.
 In 2013, a hyena snatched a baby boy from his mother and consumed near the Hilton Hotel.
 In December 2013, a cull was organized and marksmen killed ten hyenas which had occupied wasteland near the city center.
 Some 40 of the animals reported seen around British Embassy fence.

 Domestic animals' vulnerability

-Sheeps are preferable prey for hyenas among domestic animals constituting 37.4%, followed by 35.4% goats and 10.47% dogs.
-Goats, cattle, chicken and donkey has been secondary prey of hyena which causes economic loss on livestock.
+Sheep are preferable prey for hyenas among domestic animals constituting 37.4%, followed by 35.4% goats and 10.47% dogs.
+Goats, cattle, chicken and donkey has been secondary prey of hyena which causes economic loss to livestock.